 You are maintaining a security system and alarms such as a burglar alarm.
-A security system that is monitored by a central station will also help lower your annual premiums as much as 5% or more.
+A security system that is monitored by a central station will also help lower your annual premiums by as much as 5% or more.
 To get a discount, the homeowner must typically provide evidence of central monitoring.
 Showing your last bill or a contract to the insurance company should be enough evidence.

 Smoke alarms are another critical factor.
 Installing smoke alarms in your home can save you around 10% or more in annual premiums, Co2 detectors, dead-bolt locks, and in some cases even weatherproofing can also help.

 Many insurance companies will also give a discount of 10% or more to customers who already have other insurance under the same roof, such as your car or health insurance.
 If you use the same company, you may end up saving on both premiums.